-Water your indoor plants with ease!
-Keep your houseplants healthy and satisfied with six plant waterer systems that do the work for you.
+Water your plants with ease!
+Keep your indoor and outdoor plants healthy with six plant waterer systems that do the work for you.

 These simple devices let water slowly drip into the soil.
 Watering spikes require a glass or plastic bottle to act as a reservoir.
 Watering globes are an all-in-one solution, and many have a pretty blown-glass look.
 Depending on the size of your container, you may need several spikes or globes to keep your plant evenly watered.
 These are best for plants that like to stay continually moist.
 Try the Hydrospike line of plant waterers.
 Similar to watering spikes, these have a flexible tube that pulls from a larger container for less frequent refills.
 Or make your own DIY watering spike out of an old wine bottle.

 These handy pots feature a built-in reservoir in the base of the planter that allows water to be pulled into the soil as it dries.
 One downside is that they typically need refilling every few days.
-Most models recommended for houseplants are made of solid-colored plastic, but those designed for outdoor use may give you more options.
-Try this elongated self-watering pot for indoor plants and herbs.
+Most models recommended for indoor plants are made of solid-colored plastic, but those designed for outdoor use may give you more options.
+Try this elongated self-watering pot for herbs.

 Water-soaked mats placed in trays below the plants or on top of the soil keep moisture levels steady.
 Tray mats work best with terra-cotta pots but may dry out quickly in direct sunlight.
 Rings that rest on the soil are visible and might be unsightly, so add some mulch to disguise them.
 Try this plastic planting tray for your indoor plants.

 VIA WILD VALLEY FARMS